SonySemiconductorSolutions/aitrios-sdk-zone-detection-webapp-cs/README.md

 ## About this Software

-This is a sample of "**Vision and Sensing Application SDK**" and "**Cloud SDK**".
+This is a sample of "**Edge Application SDK**" and "**Cloud SDK**".
 Please note the following when using it：

 - This sample is released with the assumption it will be used for development.
-- This sample may contain errors or defects that obstruct regular operation of the device.
+- This sample may contain errors or defects that obstruct regular operation of the Edge Device.

 ## Content <!-- omit in toc -->